LoKKeR96/microservice-example/README.md

 # Example code for DDD microservice architecture in Go
 This repository gives an overview of how you could structure a containerised RESTful and/or GraphQL-Application written in Go following a DDD and CQRS approach.
 It uses gqlgen to generate necessary GraphQL server files, Echo as the HTTP server and framework, gorm for ORM data handling and mapping to DB.
 Two container orchestration configurations are implemented (Docker Compose and Kubernetes) which provide more flexibility in case scalability is an important requirement.
+A CI approach is also implemented making use of GitHub Actions to run tests when a merge into branch `main` is done and when a pull request is created.

 A complete list of the Tools and Frameworks used can be found later in this README.